 There are several ways that you can assemble the best PPC team around, with some having low risk, high reward.

 Some of your best PPC specialists have not yet been discovered.
 Why?
 Because they are just graduating from college with degrees in marketing, communications or other highly relevant majors and have yet to truly set foot in the industry.
-Keep in mind that just a few years ago college courses hardly touched upon online marketing in their teachings.
+Keep in mind that just a few years ago college courses hardly touched on online marketing.
 Now there are entire curriculums centered on internet marketing with emphases on PPC in some cases.

 From a pure dollars and cents perspective, college draftees are typically low risk, high reward.
 They are just entering the job market and are therefore looking for a salary within reason.
 If you can turn them into a PPC all-star you’ve just added a cost-effective piece of your PPC dream team (until you give them the raise they deserve).
 Moneyball anyone?